technoyoda/technoyoda.github.io/_posts/2025-08-06-ai-is-the-user.md

 ## Challenge: Software Operations

 Software operations is the most communal part of sofware development.
-While most of programming happens in a persons head, the operation of that piece of code happens out in public with many other people in picture.
-Operating code involves so many facets, few of them being like:

-- Version control
-- Release cycles
-- QA / Testing and Verifications
-- Patching hot fixes and figuring out what breaks the current systems.

-No matter how capable AI's become, eventually they have to interact and talk to other humans since ALL of the software running in the world today is not opearted (or even fully built) by AI.
-Its operated and built by humans for other humans.
-This means all the esotric build system, release patterns and even the processes that follow the operationalization of that software.
+While most of programming happens in a persons head, software operations happens in public.
+Operating code involves so many facets, like: version control, release cycles, QA/Testing, debugging, patching etc. All software build today is operated and built by humans for other humans.
+This means all the esotric build system, release/versioning patterns and even the processes to operationalize a piece of software.
+This is where all the chaos begins with AI.
+Even if the model could currently fit everything in it's context,

 `TODO: Add connective tissue? `